NellyNel520/LDA4.0/README.md

 ***

 #### ***Description***
 This project is a full-stack E-commerce application built using the M.E.R.N (MongoDB, Express.js, React.js, Node.js) stack.
 It includes an admin dashboard for easy management of the E-commerce platform.
 The app incorporates various technologies and features such as React, Redux Toolkit, Firebase image upload, JWT authentication, and route protection for both admin and users.
+It also mobile friendly and incorporates a responsive web design.

 The main goal of this project is to provide a robust and scalable E-commerce solution with a user-friendly interface and efficient management capabilities for administrators.